raul23/ebook-classifier-training/README.rst

  python classify_ebooks.py ~/Data/ebooks

-The script will generate the dataset and then train the default classifier (``RidgeClassifier``) and display the confusion matrix and features effect graph.
+The script will generate the dataset and then train the default classifier (``RidgeClassifier``) and display the confusion matrix and features effects graph.

 To specify a classifier with its parameters, use the ``--clf`` option::